adobe/aio-cloudmanager-create-execution-action/.github/CONTRIBUTING.md

 The `feat` and `fix` types must also contain a reference to a GitHub issue ID, e.g. `fixes #123`

 [husky](https://typicode.github.io/husky/) is used to verify commit messages before committing.
 But please do not rely upon husky to do the right thing.

+## Testing Locally

+Move `tools/test.yml` to `.github/workflows/test.yml`.
+Uncomment the contents and insert your branch name in the placeholder.
+The action and subsequent changes will run when any commit in the local branch is pushed to remote forked repository.